 Over or Under-Watering

 Issues with watering are the most common reason why orange trees drop their leaves prematurely.
 While under-watering can cause the tree to experience drought stress, over-watering can lead to root rot.
-Both of these cases lead to leaf drop.
+Both of these cases lead to droopy and dropping leaves.
 For best results, only water when the top 2-4 inches of soil is dry.

 Orange trees are native to the tropics, so they prefer warm weather, lots of rain, and well-draining soil (which is common for tropical, sandy soils).
 If they get too little or too much water, they’ll become stressed and die.